dgerosa/spinprecession/README.md

 This page contains data supporting some of our papers on black-hole binary spin precession.
 Most of these results are obtained with the public [precession](https://github.com/dgerosa/precession/) code.
 In particular, we provide animated versions of some of the figures from:

 - *Residual eccentricity as a systematic uncertainty on the formation channels of binary black holes*.
-Giulia Fumagalli, Isobel Romero-Shaw, Davide Gerosa, Viola De Renzis, Konstantinos Kritos, Aleksandra Olejak. [arXiv:2405.soon](https://arxiv.org/abs/2405.soon).
+Giulia Fumagalli, Isobel Romero-Shaw, Davide Gerosa, Viola De Renzis, Konstantinos Kritos, Aleksandra Olejak.
+Phys.
+Rev. D 110, 063012 (2024) [arXiv:2405.14945](https://arxiv.org/abs/2405.14945).

 - *Up-down instability of binary black holes in numerical relativity*.
 Vijay Varma, Matthew Mould, Davide Gerosa, Mark A. Scheel, Lawrence E.
   Kidder, and Harald P. Pfeiffer.
 Phys.
 Rev. D 103 (2021) 064003. [arXiv:2012.07147](https://arxiv.org/abs/2012.07147).